Skip to main content

 • ⚠️ Only available on the Enterprise plan: Display or hide ArborXR Branding.
 If displayed, the "powered by ArborXR" logo will appear in the bottom right hand corner of the ArborXR Home UI.

-Under Show Shortcuts, select the device settings users should have access to within ArborXR's quick access menu like Wi-Fi, Bluetooth, and casting.
+Under Show Shortcuts, select the device settings users should have access to within ArborXR's quick access menu like Wi-Fi, Bluetooth, casting, and PICO IPD Adjustment.

 πŸ’‘ For more information about shortcuts, see this article.